flar/shader_prototypes/README.md

 ## Additional information

-This project is currently in a proof of concept stage and uses very simple text parsing of the shaders to determine the offsets of the shader uniforms.
-Eventually it should use the `impellerc` program to produce the uniform offsets in a more reliable way that would also involve syntax checking the shader and be more resilient to syntax and line endings.
+This project is currently in a proof of concept stage.
+It uses a recently added feature of `impellerc` to parse the fragment program and output a JSON that contains descriptions of the uniforms, which should be fairly robust.
+If it is run on a version of Flutter that does not support that feature then it will back off to a simple text parser to read the fragment program files directly and do a simple search for the uniforms.
+That technique will work on all versions of Flutter that include support for custom fragment programs, but it is a fairly simple parser that does not support the full syntax of the shader language.